This post may contain affiliate links. Please read my disclosure policy.

 - Heat 1/2 cup of the chicken broth almost to boiling, and pour over the peanut butter and honey and stir until smooth and blended.
 This may take a minute, but it will come together.

-- Once it does, add the soy sauce, vinegar, lime juice, siracha, sesame oil, ginger and garlic, and stir together.
-Set aside.
+- Once it does, add the soy sauce, rice wine vinegar, lime juice, siracha, sesame oil, ginger and garlic. stir together, and set aside.

-- When the noodles are done, add them to the pan with the broccoli and carrots, and combine.
+- When the noodles are done, save a few tablespoons of the cooking water, and drain them.
+Add the drained noodles to the pan with the broccoli and carrots, and combine thoroughly.

 - Pour the sauce over the top, along with the sesame seeds, cilantro and about half of the scallions and half of the peanuts.

-- Stir everything together gently, and if you need to, add a bit more of the warmed chicken broth, until you have a pleasing consistency.
+- Stir everything together gently, and if you need to, add a bit more of the warmed chicken broth until you have a pleasing consistency.
 You want the sauce to cling, but it should not be at all gummy or sticky.
+You can also add a tablespoon or two of the noodle cooking water as well.

 Looks so yummy bookmarked